What’s castile soap?

 It’s named for Castile, Spain, a region renowned for its olive oil.
 Authentic castile soap is made of plant oils — coconut, hemp, sunflower seed, jojoba and olive.
-(Avoid brands with palm oil.
-That’s devastating forests overseas where orangutans live.)
+(Avoid brands that don’t use sustainably harvested palm oil.
+That’s devastating biodiverse forests where many endangered species live.)
 Oils are mixed with an alkali — sodium hydroxide for solid soap and potassium hydroxide for liquid.

 What makes castile soap eco-friendly?